The-Black-Lodge/JowdayDamageMeter/README.md

 Adds a damage meter that displays automatically in each room.

+Config options you may be interested in:
+ - SplitOmega - separates Omega attack/special into their own bars. enabled by default
+ - ShowIcons - displays god icons next to ability names. enabled by default

 Need to know exactly what's causing damage?
 Does Blitz even do anything?
 How much did Artemis help out?
 Did Toula even wake up?
 Find out what's working, and what isn't!

 Now available in both English and French!